 M&A as shortest way for foreign firms to penetrate Vietnam market

-The Hanoitimes - For the first time, the Vietnamese government would issue a list of sectors with limited market access for foreign investors under the negative list principle.
+For the first time, the Vietnamese government would issue a list of sectors with limited market access for foreign investors under the negative list principle.

 Mergers and acquisitions (M&A) is the shortest way for foreign firms to penetrate the market and expand their activities in Vietnam with high efficiency and significant cost savings, according to Vice Minister of Planning and Investment Tran Quoc Phuong.